TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

 records in TYPO3.
 In this case image files:

 |img-36| One thing to notice about such a field is that the files that are
-referenced actually get moved into an internal file folder for TYPO3!
-It does not create references to the files' original positions!
+referenced actually get copied to an internal file folder (usually "uploads/...") which is managed by TYPO3 only.
+It does not create references to the location of the original files!

 .. ### BEGIN~OF~TABLE ###